dvernier/GDXLib/README.md

+# GDXLib
-# GDX DisplayLibrary to make reading any Vernier GDX sensors easy when working with any Arduino which supports the Arduino BLE library.
+Library to make reading any Vernier GDX sensors easy when working with any Arduino which supports the Arduino BLE library.